The spectra of Banach algebras of holomorphic functions on polydisk type domains: Fibers and cluster values of

 In this section, we would like to study fibers of the spectrum $\M (\Ho^\infty (\D_X))$ which could help to describe the analytic structure of the spectrum.
 To this end, as we mentioned in Section \ref{Background}, we first consider the subspace $X^\sharp$ of the algebra $\Ho^\infty (\D_X)$ defined as follows as in \eqref{X_sharp_U}:

-It is clear that $X^\sharp$ is a Banach space endowed with the norm $\| \cdot \|_{\D_X}$ since a limit of linear mappings on $\D_X$ is again linear.
-Moreover, the structure of the space $X^\sharp$ is not as rare as it might seem and Proposition \ref{prop:image_of_ell_1} proves that $X^\sharp$ is actually nothing but $\Psi (\ell_1)$; hence isometrically isomorphic to $\ell_1$.
+It is clear that $X^\sharp$ is a closed subspace of $\Ho^\infty (\D_X)$ endowed with the norm $\| \cdot \|_{\D_X}$ (thus, a Banach space).
+Moreover, the structure of the space $X^\sharp$ is not as rare as it might seem and Proposition \ref{prop:image_of_ell_1} proves that $X^\sharp$ is actually nothing but $\Psi (\ell_1)$; hence it is isometrically isomorphic to $\ell_1$.
+We have observed the following result.

 \begin{prop} If $X$ is a Banach space with a normalized basis $(e_j)_{j=1}^{\infty}$, then

 for every $x^* \in X^\sharp$.
 In particular, the mapping $\tau : X^\sharp \rightarrow \ell_1$ defined as $\tau (x^*) = (x^* (e_j))_{j=1}^{\infty}$ is an isometric isomorphism. \end{prop}